 While each woman’s race is unique—with region, political landscape, party affiliation, and key policy issues playing roles—the pages that follow offer the most direct, must-know advice we’ve gleaned for women elected officials and candidates running for office.

-From the personal traits, to actions that convey qualification and likeability, to bouncing back from mistakes, these resources are a concise look at what it takes for a woman to run and succeed.
+From personal traits, to actions that convey qualification and likeability, to bouncing back from mistakes, this guide is a concise look at what it takes for a woman to run and succeed.

-These resources are also an invitation.
-If you are running for office or planning to run, I invite you to use it to its fullest to help inform your campaign.
-If you have not yet decided to run, consider our research an invitation to become a candidate yourself.
+As we celebrate our 20th anniversary and the centennial of women’s suffrage, and recommit to our belief that our democracy is stronger when women’s voices are heard, I hope you’ll consider this guide an invitation.
+If you are running for office or planning to run, I invite you to use it to its fullest to help inform your campaign .
+If you have not yet decided to run, our research is an invitation to become a candidate yourself.

 And since we know that women need to be recruited to run, I urge you to pass this invitation along to other smart, strong, inspiring women who you know and want to see become our country’s future leaders.